Filed under: Uncategorized

 Let’s start with a small eel-shaped organism with a series of paired muscle blocks running down the length of the body.

-We need a bundle of nerve cells (and their attendant supporting cells) to run along the back to carry electrochemical signals to and from each of these muscle blocks – let this be the nerve cord.
+We need a bundle of nerve cells (and a collection of attendant supporting cells) to run along the back to carry electrochemical signals to and from each of these muscle blocks – let this be the nerve cord.
 We also need a rigid supporting rod to run along the back for muscle attachment and to prevent the body from telescoping when the muscle blocks contract.
 However, it should not be so rigid as to prohibit the body from twisting or curving at all (throwing the body into a series of lateral undulations or curves is precisely how the muscle blocks achieve propulsion).
 Cartilage performs this task adequately.
 We have just constructed the Notochord – a rod of cartilaginous tissue that runs below the nerve cord.

 Since we’ve established that the earliest vertebrates were jawless creatures, our organism will have to be dependent on some kind of suction filter-feeding.
 We can imagine food and water being drawn into a collection sac.
 We shall call this the pharynx.
 The water can be expelled through ‘gill slits’ along the sides of the pharynx – while the food is conveyed to the gut.